 I truly value knowledge and I am constantly seeking new opportunities to learn.
 I seek to strike a balance in life –between work and leisure, sternness and light-heartedness, seriousness and whimsy.
 I understand well the pressures and stresses that students face, and I hope to alleviate some of these stresses on students’ path to success.

-Miami University (Ohio) - BA, Architecture and Urban Studies
+Undergraduate Degree: Miami University (Ohio) - Bachelor in Arts, Architecture and Urban Studies

 ACT Composite: 32